conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 - Improved the performance of the Automatic deserializer
 - Improved the performance of the Schema Registry indexing process
 - Added support for Google Cloud Identity group claims
+- Added License expiry warning in the UI when there is less than 30days left

 ## Fixes 🔨